 SPEAKER SIGN-UP & TIME LIMITS.
 If you wish to speak, please fill out a "Request to Speak" form and give it to a staff person prior to the matter being heard.
 Forms are available near the door to the meeting room.
-Time limits are indicated on the back of speaker sign-up forms, and under ‘agenda categories’ later in this summary.
+Speaker slips will not be accepted once the matter begins.
 Generally, the Chair will determine time limits for each individual speaker and for organized presentations.

 SUBMISSION OF WRITTEN MATERIALS.
 Written materials must be submitted to Commission staff no later than 5:00 p.m. on the Friday before the hearing (staff will then distribute your materials to the Commission).
 Note that materials received after this time will not be distributed to the Commission.
 In the upper right hand corner of the first page of your submittal please identify the agenda item number.
 Please summarize your position in no more than two or three pages if possible.
 Please Note: You are discouraged from submitting written materials to the Commission on the day of the hearing, unless they are visual aids.
 It is difficult for Commissioners to carefully consider late submittals.